systemd/systemd/docs/BOOT_LOADER_SPECIFICATION.md

 * `devicetree` refers to the binary device tree to use when executing the kernel.
 This also shall be a path relative to the `$BOOT` directory.
 This key is optional.
 Example: `6a9857a393724b7a981ebb5b8495b9ea/3.8.0-2.fc19.armv7hl/tegra20-paz00.dtb`.
+* `devicetree-overlay` refers to a list of device tree overlays that should be applied by the boot loader.
+Multiple overlays are separated by spaces and applied in the same order as they are listed.
+This key is optional but depends on the `devicetree` key.
+Example:
+`/6a9857a393724b7a981ebb5b8495b9ea/overlays/overlay_A.dtbo
+/6a9857a393724b7a981ebb5b8495b9ea/overlays/overlay_B.dtbo`
 * `architecture` refers to the architecture this entry is defined for.
 The argument should be an architecture identifier, using the architecture vocabulary defined by the EFI specification (i.e. `IA32`, `x64`, `IA64`, `ARM`, `AA64`, …).
 If specified and this does not match (case insensitively) the local system architecture this entry should be hidden.

 Each configuration drop-in snippet must include at least a `linux` or an `efi` key and is otherwise not valid.
 Here's an example for a complete drop-in file: